fblgit/agentool/docs/GRAPH_TYPE_DEFINITIONS.md

-# Graph Type Definitions - Phase 2
+# Graph Type Definitions - Meta-Framework Types

 ## Overview

-This document provides complete type definitions for the workflow graph system, establishing the data plane with full field specifications, type compositions, and inter-type dependencies.
+This document provides complete type definitions for the **meta-framework workflow system**, where phases are defined as data rather than code.
+The type system supports domain-agnostic workflows through a universal pattern:

+**`PhaseDefinition + GenericPhaseNode + WorkflowState = Any Domain Workflow`**

 All types follow a strict dependency order where base types are defined before dependent types.

 ## References